harvard-lil/wacz-exhibitor/README.md

 ## Communicating with the embedded archive

-`warc-embed` allows the embedding website to communicate with the embedded archive playback using [post messages](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+`wacz-exhibitor` allows the embedding website to communicate with the embedded archive playback using [post messages](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
-All messages coming _from_ a `warc-embed` `<iframe>` come with a `warcEmbedHref` property, helping identify the sender.
+All messages coming _from_ a `wacz-exhibitor` `<iframe>` come with a `waczExhibitorHref` property, helping identify the sender.

-### Messages interpreted by the `warc-embed` `<iframe>`
+### Messages interpreted by the `wacz-exhibitor` `<iframe>`
-`warc-embed` will look for the following properties in messages coming from the embedding website and react accordingly:
+`wacz-exhibitor` will look for the following properties in messages coming from the embedding website and react accordingly:

 | Property name | Expected value | Description |
 | --- | --- | --- |